-Area rugs – They are not only good to define the dining area, especially in open plan layouts, they visibly enhance the space by softening and lifting it up from a hard floor finish.
-For a round top table, a round rug works best and for a rectangular table, a rectangular one works best.
+Area rugs – They are not only good to define the dining area, especially in open-plan layouts, they visibly enhance the space by softening and lifting it up from a hard floor finish.
+For round top tables, a round rug works best and for a rectangular table, a rectangular one works best.
 It is important to use the right size area rug, not too large and not too small.
-The size of the dining set will determine the size of rug that works best.
+The size of the dining set will determine the size of the rug that works best.

 It’s good to ensure that the rug must connect the furniture pieces – table and chairs - and the chairs must slide in and out ON the rug.
 The back legs of your chair must not go over the edge of the rug.

-Centre piece – This can be a vase with cut or artificial flowers.
+Centrepiece – This can be a vase with fresh or artificial flowers.
 It can also be a couple of candelabras or a dried plant arrangement.
 Other ideas include a decorative platter of fresh fruits and berries, a decorative glass bowl of shells, smooth pebbles, dried figs, and the like.

 Slipcovers for chairs – If the dining chairs are old fashioned, drab, or plain, instead of going out to buy new chairs, you can cover them with slipcovers.
 Not only do they convey an elegant casual but look to dining rooms, they also make a dining room more inviting and user-friendly.
 Good thing . . . most slipcovers can easily be thrown in the wash in case of stains and spills.